vherranz/neuroplane/content/_index.md

       title: |
         Neurogenesis & Neural Plasticity Lab
       text: |
-        Understanding how the brain is built, maintained, and reshaped across the lifespan.
+        Understanding how the brain is built, maintained, and reshaped across the lifespan

   - block: markdown
     content: